 I GENERAL INTRODUCTION

-However, for funds at the end of an investment cycle, the uncertainties are less welcome.
-This is because one of the many unique factors about an investment in a private equity fund is that such funds are closed-ended and so, by definition, have an end point.
-Happily, there are sophisticated investors with recently filled war chests who are looking to exploit the availability of secondary investments in funds and their assets.
-That presents a rather unique set of challenges with which we anticipate the industry will be heavily occupied in the year ahead.
+In this context of fresh dry powder, the older generation of funds are coming to the end of their contractual terms and are faced with the challenge of extracting liquidity from their historic portfolios.
+For these funds, the uncertainties are less welcome.
+One of the many unique factors about an investment in a private equity fund is that such funds are closed-ended and so, by definition, have an end point.
+Happily, there are sophisticated investors with recently filled war chests who are seeking to exploit the availability of secondary investments in funds and their assets.
+That presents a rather complex set of challenges with which we anticipate the industry will be heavily occupied in the days ahead.

 We consider below the key trends for both old and new funds.

 i Restructuring end-of-term funds

 Each year we run a rule over the funds that we help to raise.
 The relatively unique vantage point enjoyed by us as offshore counsel allows us to see the huge cross-section of funds that run the entire spectrum in terms of size, strategy and jurisdictional focus.
 One notable conclusion that emerges from our analysis is the degree to which the documentation for funds at the time of their launch is remarkably homogenous.

 Whatever those similarities at the time of formation, however, by the time that a fund has reached the end of its life, the nature of its investors, their particular imperatives and concerns, the relationship between the investors and the fund manager, and the state of the fund's investment portfolio are entirely distinct.
 All this means that lawyers advising their clients on how best to approach the end-of-life scenario need to have a number of tools at their disposal.
 In an industry so heavily influenced by arguments as to what is on-market or industry-standard, the need for creative thinking and the ability to consider and implement innovative structures mean that the year ahead promises to be refreshing for lawyers.